 Refer to parts list in section 2.
 The following photographs are to aid component identification.
 The resistors and capacitors are omitted.
+Si5351A and FST3253 are already soldered to board.

 3.2 Install IC2 socket

 Install the 28-pin IC socket for IC2.
 Take care to match the dimple on the socket, with the dimple on the PCB silkscreen.
 It is critical to insert the microcontroller with the correct orientation.
 Lining up the dimple on the PCB silkscreen, socket and actual IC is the best way to avoid confusion and potential error.